 Kent Hodgson came to CJRN from Welland`s C-HOW.

 John Walter (aka Dick Mather), came to Niagara from western Canada.
 Born in Edmonton, Alberta, he started in radio at CKLN Fort St. John, B.C. in 1962.
 In 1963 he was at CKEK Cranbrook, B.C. before moving to CKYL Peace River.
 He joined CJRN in Niagara Falls in 1965.
 In 1969 Dick did a short news stint at WKBW in Buffalo but green card issues sent him back to Ontario.
 He left Niagara Falls to work in Hamilton.
 From there he went to Calgary and then to his home town of Edmonton to be news director of CFRN in 1970.
 Edmonton where won many awards for a series of documentaries on his "Eye To Eye" programme.
 Dick worked with CHQT in morning news and then QCTV until he opened his own radio station, CKST in St. Albert.
 Dick had a franchise for Texaco and owned Squeaky Clean Pressure Washing.
 Dick won an election in 1983 as public school trustee and was Chair of the Edmonton Public School Board for two terms.
-In 1995 he won election as City Councilor.
-Dick died in office on Aug.
+His wife Weslyn is a noted activist in education.
+In 1995 Dick won election as City Councilor.
+He died in office on Aug.
 13, 1997 at 56.
-A public park in Edmonton is named in his honour.
+Mather Park in Edmonton is named in his honour.
 Click for more on CKST

 Chuck McCoy was a bright young talent, fresh from Regina, Sask.
 His first CJRN assignment was to join Bud Riley for a remote at a local mall.
 He and Bud were required to climb onto a flat-bed truck to hand out free bottles of Mountain Dew to supermarket customers.
 In the late 60s he joined Bud at CHUM when his long time friend J. Robert Wood hired him.
 Today Chuck is an executive with Rogers Communications in Toronto. (see more on Chuck at CHUM)